The King Room at The Hari in Hong Kong

 The Murray is a luxury boutique hotel in Central which used to serve as government offices.
 The architecturally-centered building was restored and given a stylish second life; today it features spacious and classy rooms, and the dining facilities are fantastic – I’m partial to Popinjays which is another one of my favourite rooftop bars in the city.

-Take some time to explore the grounds of the hotel with the towering “Arches”, heritage trees and lush views of Hong Kong Park.
+Take some time to explore the grounds of The Murray with the towering “Arches”, heritage trees and lush views of Hong Kong Park.
 The hotel is a stone’s throw from the park and the Admiralty MTR station, or a short 10-minute walk from Central (which also offers you numerous transportation links throughout Hong Kong).
 Click here for current rates and availability at The Murray.

 What we loved: New hotel featuring modern, stylish furnishings in a heritage building; several on-site restaurants including Popinjays rooftop bar; fantastic semi-buffet breakfast; spectacular heritage trees.